 You can work on building these skills in your daily life.
 For example, strengthen your attention to detail by being more observant of the creative choices that go into other people’s designs.

-You can learn many of the skills you'll need to become a web designer through certification programs and degree programs.
-Certification programs are an attractive option for someone who doesn't have much time or money to invest.
-Typically, these programs last one year or less, and you can find them online and at various community colleges.
+You can learn many of the skills you'll need to become a web designer through certification or certificate programs.
+These programs are an attractive option if you want to earn a credential in less time and with a lower investment than a degree.
+Typically, these programs last one year or less.
+You can find many certification or certificate programs online.

 If you're interested in single-subject certifications, you can find courses on various coding languages, concepts in web design, and more.
 Or, you can look for programs that combine several different subjects into one certification.
 Some students who enroll in these programs go on to get an associate, bachelor's, or master's degree in web design.

-If you're committed to becoming a web designer, you might want to pursue a degree of some kind.
-Colleges and universities offer associate, bachelor's, and master's degrees in web design.
+If you're committed to becoming a web designer, you might want to pursue a degree in web design or related field.
+You can find degrees at the associate, bachelor's, and master's level.

-To get an associate degree in web design, expect to attend school for two years if you go full time.
-You'll need to earn from sixty to sixty-five credits, and if you go to school part-time, you'll likely need to spend more time earning those credits.
+To get an associate degree in web design, you'll need to earn from sixty to sixty-five credits.
 Courses you'll take include some general education subjects and a selection of more web-specific classes, including classes in:

 HTML